-ULI received more than 200 entries for the 2012 Awards for Excellence competition.
-Of those, 14 winners were selected.
-How did these projects stand out among their peers?
-Below are some winning strategies that will give your submission the best chance to succeed:
+Each year, ULI typically receives more than 200 entries for the Global Awards for Excellence.
+Of those, up to 10 winners are selected.
+How do these projects stand out among their peers?
+Below are some tips and winning strategies that will give your submission the best chance to succeed.

 Projects must be in stabilized operation, financially viable, and substantially completed.
-“Substantially completed” means a single-phase project must be finished, occupied, and in operation; for multiple-phase projects, a first phase must be finished, occupied, and in operation.
-If you still are not sure whether or not your project is eligible, please write to email@example.com for further clarification.
+“Substantially completed” means a single-phase project must be finished, occupied, and in operation; for multiple-phase projects, the first phase must be finished, occupied, and in operation.
+If you still are not sure whether your project is eligible, write to email@example.com for further clarification.

-There is not an official cut-off date for project completion in the Awards for Excellence program.
-It’s a balancing act: on one hand, the jury appreciates projects that exhibit a strong financial track record—an advantage a five year-old project would have over a newly-completed one.
-On the other hand, the jury rewards those projects that are innovative and create new models for the industry—something a ten-year old project may not do.
+There is no official cutoff date for project completion in the Awards for Excellence program.
+It’s a balancing act: on one hand, the jury appreciates projects that exhibit a strong financial track record—an advantage that a five-year-old project would have over a newly completed one.
+On the other hand, the jury rewards those projects that are innovative and create new models for the industry—something a ten-year-old project may not do.

 Some members of the awards jury are new each year, bringing new perspectives and points of emphasis to the table.
 The applicant field also changes from year to year, both in size and quality, and your project may have benefited from another year of maturation.
 Contact the ULI awards staff for tips for improving your application.

-Images that accurately represent the character and use of your project are instrumental in the jury’s decision making process.
+Images that accurately represent the character and use of your project are instrumental in the jury’s decision-making process.
 Be sure that your images include people using the space and give the jury a sense of the project in relation to its surroundings.
-Provide a contact sheet with captions for each image for reference purposes, and please include photographer credits.
-All images must be high resolution (300 dpi at 8″x11″) as they may be used for future ULI publications.
+Provide a contact sheet with captions for each image for reference, and please include photographer credits.
+All images must be high resolution (ideally at a minimum of 300 dpi at 8″ x 11″) because they may be used for ULI publications and other communications channels.
 All images should be in electronic format (JPEG or TIFF).

 Focus on the Project Description.

 The project description should be direct and succinct.
-Focus on what sets your project apart from others, and most importantly, detail the impact—economic, social, and environmental—the space has had on its surrounding area.
-Be sure to provide project metrics wherever possible, as concrete numbers help the jury make their decision.
+Focus on what sets your project apart from others, and most important, describe the impact—economic, social, and environmental—the space has had on its surrounding area.
+Be sure to provide project metrics wherever possible; concrete numbers help the jury make its decision.
 Also include relevant literature on your project—newspaper and magazine articles, blog posts, etc.—that will offer an objective perspective of your project.